octobercms/docs/3.x/element/form/field-checkboxlist.md

 **default** | a default value to use for new records.
 **quickselect** | show the quick selection buttons.
 **cssClass** | used for setting the options as inline.
+**inlineOptions** | display the options side-by-side instead of stacked, when less than 10 options.

 You may use the `default` property to set a default value, where the value is the key of the option.

 ```yaml
 permissions: